joeshope/get_target_issues/README.md

 --org - Input your org name i.e. "Org example"

---project - Input your project name i.e. "Project Example"
+--project - Input your project name i.e. "Project Example" (May be set using --project-name="Example" when using the Snyk CLI: https://docs.snyk.io/snyk-cli/commands/monitor#project-name-less-than-project_name-greater-than)

 --token - Input your Snyk API token (You can find it here: https://docs.snyk.io/snyk-api/authentication-for-api)